mentesan/webtaz/README.md

 ```

 # Know caveats
-* Some tools work with proxychains, others work with ZAP and BurpSuite Chained, others just with BurpSuite, other with own options (-p, --proxy)
+* Some tools work with proxychains, others work with ZAP and BurpSuite Chained, others just with BurpSuite, others with own options (-p, --proxy)
-* Unfortunately I couldn't get some tools to work witha any proxy yet, some may not make sense like SSL and Waf checks
+* Unfortunately I couldn't get some tools to work with any proxy yet, some may not make sense like SSL and Waf checks

 # Contributing
 Fell free to sugest features, improvements and tips.